hmrc/customs-financials-frontend/README.md

 ## Running the service

 *From the root directory*

-`sbt run` - starts the service locally.
+`sbt run` - starts the service locally

 `sbt runAllChecks` - Will run all checks required for a successful build

+Default service port on local - 9876

 ### Required dependencies